-In Colorado there is a fatal overdose every nine hours and 36 minutes.
-174 people died of overdose just in the City and County of Denver in 2016.
+In Colorado there is a fatal overdose every eight hours and 40 minutes.
+1,012 people died of overdose just in Colorado in 2017.
 Nationwide, this statistic is counted in minutes rather than hours as overdoses have now surpassed deaths caused by both car accidents and gunshots.
 It is a serious challenge but, fortunately, one that has a solution.
 Supervised use sites bridge the gap between people who inject drugs and public health interventions that are proven to reduce the spread of HIV and viral hepatitis and also prevent fatal overdoses.
 In fact, of 102 sites currently operating around the globe, not one has reported a single fatal overdose on its premises.

 What does this mean to our community?
 Denver currently lacks proper public health interventions to significantly reduce rates of public injection, something many community members have experienced through observing people utilizing public bathrooms to inject as well as open injecting in common spaces such as parks, sidewalks, and alleyways.
 These venues are neither sterile nor safe and, sadly, are often the very places where people, without proper supervision or intervention, die of overdose.
 A Denver supervised use site would significantly impact rates of public injection and would serve to help connect our marginalized citizens to evidence-based health care and support.